Category: Bubble Insulation

 3. Blown-in Insulation

 Blown-in insulation is also known as loose fill insulation.
 It’s a process that blows loose material into cavities with a special machine and hose.
 There are different types of material used for blown-in insulation such as cellulose, fiberglass, mineral wool, rock wool, natural wool and styrofoam pellets.
-This insulation has a high R value and tight air seal.
+This insulation has a high R-value and tight air seal.
 However, this insulation might settle with time.

 4. Foam Insulation